mei1/usersbot/README.md

 # usersbot
-Using spring social to provide user login and user preferences
+Using Facebook SDK to provide user login and user preferences